eTextile/Matrix/Arduino/README.md

 ## Program Synopsis
 - The sketch implemant rows and columns scaning algorithm.
-- The 16x16 matrix is interpolated to 64x64 with bicubic algorithm.
+- The 16x16 matrix is interpolated to 64x64 with bilinear algorithm (will be optimised).
 - The blob tracking is applyed on to the interpolated matrix.
 - The blobs coordinates are transmit via OSC